Key points

 An industry game changer came in 2021.
 1PointFive (a subsidiary of US oil independent, Occidental) announced the engineering and design phase for the world’s most ambitious DAC project to date: Strato.
 Based on Carbon Engineering technology, initial construction works started in 2023 with the 500,000 tonne per year capacity Texas-based facility to be commercially operating by mid-2025.
 It plans to expand capacity to extract one million tonnes of atmospheric CO2 annually.

-It's an ambitious project and will need to navigate the practicalities of facility performance, access to operating environments, policy conditions, available resources and market demand.
+It's ambitious and projects will need to navigate the practicalities of facility performance, access to operating environments, policy conditions, available resources and market demand.
 If realised, its 100 million tonnes of atmospheric CO2 removal per year would be a step towards the gigatonnes-per-year proportions required by DAC.
 This is informed by net zero emissions scenarios outlined in the sixth assessment report by the Intergovernmental Panel on Climate Change (IPCC).

 In 2024, 1PointFive announced an agreement with Microsoft to sell 500,000 metric tonnes of carbon dioxide removal (CDR) credits - the largest single purchase of CDR credits enabled by DAC to date – with the captured CO2 underlying the credits to be stored through subsurface saline sequestration, not used to produce oil and gas.
-Stratos is the first of 100 same-sized DAC facilities the company envisages to have globally by 2035.
-All with the combined carbon removal equivalent of about four billion trees.

 How much CO2 must the world remove?

-An MCG full... every four seconds!
+An MCG full... every two seconds!

-The Melbourne Cricket Ground (MCG) 's volume is 1,574,000 cubic metres, which is equivalent to about 2901 tonnes of CO2.
+The Melbourne Cricket Ground (MCG)'s volume is 1,574,000 cubic metres and CO2 comprises about 0.04 percent of our air.

 Directly working on DAC